TIY-Austin-Front-End-Engineering/sails-template/README.md

 1. Run `foerver stopall`.
 2. Type `ctrl+c` to quit out of any running logs.

+## Adding API Models

+The sails command line tool allows you to generate some basic code for models and controllers.
+To create a new API Model run the command `sails generate api Example`  an Example Model

 ## Authentication API

 Built into this template is user authentication.
 Below are the api endpoints that are available to you: